What to eat during intermittent fasting guide

 Foods from the sea contain impressive amounts of protein (think of all the muscle you’d have if you lived in water and had to outrun sharks all day).

-That enviable protein content, plus being high in healthy fat, makes fish and seafood an awesome example of what to eat on an intermittent fasting plan.
+That enviable protein content, plus being high in healthy fat, makes fish and seafood an awesome example of what to eat when intermittent fasting.

 It’ll keep you fuller for longer, help curb your cravings, and is a direct input into preserving your muscle mass.
 The more muscle you have, the more calories you burn during any activity, so you want to keep what you have (and, ideally, build more!).